Bromeliad Care: How To Grow Bromeliad Plants

 You can also mount an air plant in an airy window by attaching its base to a length of sturdy twine with a bit of hot glue.
 Be sure to let the glue cool just a little before putting it in contact with your living plant.

-Loop the twine over a hook, nail or your curtain rod.
+Loop the twine over a hook, nail, or curtain rod.
 Your air plant will thrive with good air circulation and indirect light.
 Remember to mist lightly every other day and give your hanging air plant a good dunking a couple of times a month.

 Is It Necessary To Repot Bromeliads?

-As mentioned, the root system of a bromeliad plant is usually quite small, and the majority of these types of interesting plants can live very successfully in very small pots.
+As mentioned, the root system of a bromeliad plant is usually quite small, and most interesting plants can live very successfully in very small pots.

 With a young plant, you will want to start off with a four-inch container.
-You may never have to repot, but if it does seem that the plant is outgrowing its container, the best time to repot is in the springtime.
+You may never have to repot, but if it seems that the plant is outgrowing its container, the best time to repot is springtime.

 Generally speaking, you will never need to use a pot larger than six inches for bromeliad.
-It’s best not to put your bromeliad in a pot that is oversized because having a larger pot may cause you to water excessively.
+It’s best not to put your bromeliad in an oversized pot because having a larger pot may cause you to water excessively.

 Grower Tip: Many new to bromeliad plant care over pot the plants.
 The reason usually comes down to the plant being very “top heavy” in the small pots.
 It’s best to find a nice decorative container to display these beauties!